What is Flat Tax?

 Example of Flat Tax

-Let’s understand Flat Tax with the help of an example.
+Let’s understand with the help of an example.

 Ryan, Jacob, and Steven work in the local manufacturing company in San Diego.
-They held different roles in the Sales, Analytics, and the Finance Department.
-Consolidated Annual Taxable Income of the three was mentioned below:
+They held different roles in the Sales, Analytics, and Finance Departments.
+The consolidated Annual Taxable Income of the three was mentioned below:

 Annual Taxable Income